Where history meets the future of leadership

 Why Boston

-Boston offers a rare convergence of history and future-thinking—a place where revolutionary ideas once reshaped society and where innovation continues to influence the world.
+Boston offers a rare convergence of history and future-thinking.
+It is a place where revolutionary ideas once reshaped society and where innovation continues to influence the world.

 The retreat environment is intentionally chosen to support both reflection and forward momentum, inviting participants to draw lessons from the past while actively imagining and building what leadership must become.